Factbox-Countries weigh need for booster COVID-19 shots

 The EMA is also considering an authorisation for AstraZeneca's and Johnson & Johnson's booster dose.

-(Compiled by Dagmarah Mackos, Veronica Snoj, Filipe Braganca; Editing by Giles Elgood, Mark Heinrich and Mark Potter)
+(Compiled by Dagmarah Mackos, Veronica Snoj, Filipe Braganca; Editing by Giles Elgood, Mark Heinrich, Mark Potter and Barbara Lewis)